 6 Facts About Poverty in Pakistan

-- The percentage of people under poverty in Pakistan in 2018 is 31.3%.
-According to the Business Recorder, the percentage of people under poverty in Pakistan is predicted to jump to 40%.
+- The percentage of people in poverty in Pakistan in 2018 was 31.3%.
+According to the Business Recorder, the percentage of people in poverty in Pakistan could jump to 40%.
 By numerical standards, the poverty population will increase from 69 million to 87 million by the end of 2020.
 A value of 87 million is quite high in proportion to the country’s population of 212.2 million.

 - In 2018, Pakistan suffered a macroeconomic crisis.
 The government had accrued a budget deficit of $18 billion by the end of 2018.
 As a result, this forced the government to limit its spending.
 The economic growth slowed significantly.
 The recent COVID-19 pandemic has further brought the economy to an almost standstill.
 This has forced the government of Pakistan to cut down on its spending.
 When a country’s economy shrinks, the government stops funding many welfare programs.
 Consequently, the people at the margins of poverty suffer, further increasing poverty in Pakistan.

 - The COVID-19 pandemic has disproportionately affected the poverty-stricken citizens in Pakistan.
 These people consist of women, children, the elderly and people with disabilities.
 They are far more likely to suffer from malnutrition and their health may be weak.
 Thus, the virus tends to spread in poverty-stricken communities faster.
 The U.N. has recommended that Pakistan should increase its essential health services to people in poverty because of their weaker health status.
 In order to improve the economy, the U.N. also recommended that Pakistan should pass fiscal and financial stimuli.
 This can alleviate the debt and help many people in Pakistan financially.
 As a result, it may prevent the poverty rate from increasing or at least slow down the growth rate.